Mark Your Calendar for These Important Financial DatesJanuary 13, 2020

 Maximize Health Savings Accounts – Tax Day is the last day to contribute pre-tax dollars to last year’s HSA.
 In 2019, individuals could contribute up to $3,500 as an individual or $7,100 as a family.

 Spend Down Flexible Spending Accounts – April 30 is the deadline for spending last year’s FSA funds.
 Remember, these are “use it or lose it” accounts and money can be applied to copays or other out-of-pocket expenses.
 You can even spend it on health-related items at FSAstore.com.

 Check Your Credit – This important financial date isn’t tied to May, but it should be somewhere on your calendar every year.
 Your score determines your ability to improve your interest rate with student loan refinancing.
 A check can also let you know if any fraudulent activity—tied to your name—has occurred that might negatively impact your student loan refinancing.

 FAFSA Application Due – June 30 is the last day to complete the Free Application for Federal Student Aid (FAFSA) for the upcoming school year.
 If you already have a student loan, consider student loan refinancing.
 By consolidating and refinancing your loans, you can make payments simpler and possibly reduce your monthly payments.

 Refinance Student Loans – Summer is a great time to refinance student loans because you won’t be distracted by the holidays or year-end deadlines at work.
-When you’re ready, check your eligibility for student loan refinancing at ELFI.com.*
+When you’re ready, check your eligibility for refinancing student loans with ELFI.*